sCrypt-Inc/scryptTS-docs/docs/how-to-publish-a-contract.md

 }
 ```

 You should always publish the auto-generated sCrypt files along with the package.
 If you are familiar with sCrypt development and want to apply some improvements to the auto-generated files, for example using an inline asm function to replace an ordinary function to reduce the final script size, you could just modify the auto-generated file as you wish before publishing it.
+Take a look at how [scrytp-ts-lib](https://github.com/sCrypt-Inc/scrypt-ts-lib/tree/master/optimizations) does it.

 **Note**: You should modify the auto-generated files with caution and make sure that the modification passes the tests.